 STONEPRINT Journal series

-This post is an extract from a colour supplement to Stoneprint, the human code in art, buildings and cities.
-To order the book, or the book Mindprint (on art and rock art), or to book slide show talks, or to contribute articles, email edmondfurter at gmail dot com or call +27 (0)11 955 6732.
+This post is an extract from a supplement to Stoneprint, the human code in art, buildings and cities.
+To order the book Stoneprint, or the book Mindprint (on art and rock art), or Stoneprint Journal editions including some full colour pages; or to book slide show talks, or to contribute articles, email edmondfurter at gmail dot com or call +27 (0)11 955 6732.

 Four Equators Media, Johannesburg.
 ISBN 978-0-620-69863-4